bchiud/PeerAssessment2/storm.md

 colnames(storm_data)<-tolower(names(storm_data))
 ```

-* Filter for data that is relevant to our analyses
+* Filter for data that is relevant to our analysis
 * Map exponents of property and crop damage to numeric values
 * Clean up event type names